likhithasree2/Ingredient-Safety-Analyzer-using-Tesseract-OCR/README.md

 ## Prerequisites:
 Before running the application, ensure you have the following dependencies installed:
 - Python 3.10
-- OpenCV (cv2) 4.5.4.60: Install using `pip install opencv-python`.
+- OpenCV (cv2) 4.5.4.60: OpenCV (cv2) is used for image processing tasks.
+Install using `pip install opencv-python`.
-- Pytesseract 0.3.10: Install using `pip install pytesseract`.
+- Pytesseract 0.3.10: Pytesseract is a Python wrapper for Google's Tesseract OCR engine  for optical character recognition (OCR).
+Install using `pip install pytesseract`.
-- Openpyxl 3.1.2: Install using `pip install openpyxl`.
+- Openpyxl 3.1.2: Openpyxl is used for reading data from Excel files.
+Install using `pip install openpyxl`.
 - Wikipedia 1.4.0: Install using `pip install wikipedia`.
 - Tkinter: Python's de-facto standard GUI package, included with most Python installations.
 - Tesseract OCR Engine: Download from [GitHub](https://github.com/UB-Mannheim/tesseract/wiki), set the path in system environment variables, and verify the installation using `tesseract --version` in the command prompt.